-In accordance with the temporary relief offered to the Code on infrastructure assets (Local Government Circular 09/2022 Statutory Override Accounting for Infrastructure Assest for England and Wales Local Authorities) this note does not include disclosure of gross costs and accumulated depreciation for infrastructure assets because historical reporting practices and resultant information deficits means that this would not faithfully represent the asset position to the users of the financial statements.
+In accordance with the Temporary Relief offered by the Update to the Code on infrastructure assets this note does not include disclosure of gross cost and accumulated depreciation for infrastructure assets because historical reporting practices and resultant information deficits mean that this would not faithfully represent the asset position to the users of the financial statements.
+All replaced infrastructure components are determined to have fully depreciated and have a net amount of nil.